amaiya/ktrain/README.md

 ### News and Announcements
 - **2020-08-24:**
-  - ***ktrain*** **v0.20.x is released** and includes updates to `ZeroShotClassifier`, which allows documents to be classified into user-provided categories **without** training exmaples.
+  - ***ktrain*** **v0.20.x is released** and includes updates to `ZeroShotClassifier`, which allows documents to be classified into user-provided categories **without** training examples.
+   For instance, `ZeroShotClassifier` can now predict large sequences of documents and be customized for different text classification problems.
 See the [example notebook](https://nbviewer.jupyter.org/github/amaiya/ktrain/blob/develop/examples/text/zero_shot_learning_with_nli.ipynb).
-For instance, `ZeroShotClassifier` can now predict large sequences of documents and be customized for different text classification problems.
 ```python
 # Zero-Shot Sentiment Analysis (NOTE: Zero-Shot Learning uses PyTorch instead of TensorFlow)